 where $\mathcal{A}$, $\vec{\gamma}$, and $\vec{\mathcal{Y}}$ are as in eq. \eqref{eq:LambertianModel_SH}.

-\citet{RotgerWSCG2019} modelled the per-vertex displacement $\vec{\nu}^i$ as functions of the normals $\vec{n}^i$ and a value $d^i$, which can be roughly understood as the distance from the $i$th pixel to a wrinkle.
-The wrinkles in $\Iin$ were detected as changes on the facial texture according to the partial derivatives in both horizontal and vertical directions.
-Thus, the updated vertices were computed as $\vec{v}^i + \vec{\nu}^i$, where $\vec{\nu}_i = \lambda \vec{n}^id^i$. $\lambda \in\mathbb{R}$ is the value that controls the magnitude of the displacement and was computed by minimising
+\citet{RotgerWSCG2019} estimated per-vertex displacement $\Delta \vec{v}^i$ to account for wrinkles in $\Iin$, which were detected as changes of the facial texture according to the partial derivatives in both horizontal and vertical directions.
+Thus, the updated vertices $\vec{v}_i + \Delta\vec{v}_i$ were obtained by minimising